 Six Big Ten schools ranked in top eight in the country

-The Cambridge, Minn. native came to the Minnesota as the nation's top high school recruit at 152 pounds in 1998 after finishing his high school senior season with an unblemished 42-0 record.
-The three-time Minnesota state champion finished his high school career as the winningest high school wrestler in Minnesota history with 210 prep victories.
+Prior to joining the Gophers, Becker was a three-time Minnesota state champion from Cambridge, Minn.
+He finished his high school career as the winningest high school wrestler in Minnesota history at that time, with 210 prep victories.

-Becker graduated in May of 2003 with a B.A. in an intercollegiate program consisting of educational psychology and youth studies.
-He is married to Christa (Nalezny) Becker and they have one daugther named Brittlyn.
+Becker graduated from the University of Minnesota in May 2003, with a B.A. in an intercollegiate program consisting of educational psychology and youth studies.
+He currently resides in Roseville, Minn., with his wife Christa, daughter Brittlyn, and son Bo.

 Colin Carr: The Wide World of Wrestling